nayibor/typst_reporter/README.md

 # TypstReporter

-This is a elixir application that enables you to write sql queries and uses [typst](https://typst.app/)  to create default reports automatically.
+This is an elixir application that enables you to write sql queries and uses [typst](https://typst.app/)  to create default reports automatically.

 Its designed  to enable you to add  reporting functionality to a phoenix web application.